tarikadnan98/Jira-Task/README.md

 # Jira-API Automation
 This repo is for Jira assignment

+# Tool Used

+Apache JMeter Version 5.4.1

 # About the files in this repository
-1. Jira.jmx contains the script file for JMeter.
+1. Jira.jmx is the script file for JMeter.

 2. image.png and 3MB.jpg are the two image files that is used in the API automation in JMeter.